Diva-jaw/Frontend-/README.md

-..It is Ruhil Future Technologies website../// Latest push is of Divyansh Gautam and Anirudh vats and Abhishek singh .....
+..It is Ruhil Future Technologies website../// Latest push is of Divyansh Gautam and Anirudh Vats and Abhishek singh .....